jestjs/jest/docs/TutorialReactNative.md

 ## Snapshot Test

-Snapshot testing was introduced in Jest 14.0.
-More information on how it works and why we built it can be found on the [release blog post](/jest/blog/2016/07/27/jest-14.html).

-Let's build a small intro component with a few views and text components and some styles.
+Let's create a [snapshot test](/jest/docs/snapshot-testing.html) for a small intro component with a few views and text components and some styles:

 ```javascript
 // Intro.js